cfengine/documentation/manuals/architecture/networking.markdown

 tags: [manuals, troubleshooting, connectivity, network, server, access, remote, keys, encryption, security]
 ---

-By starting `cf-serverd`, you set up a line of communication between hosts.
+Starting [`cf-serverd`][cf-serverd], sets up a line of communication between hosts.
 This daemon authenticates requests from the network and processes them according to rules specified in the server control body and server bundles containing access promises.
 The server can allow the network to access files, or to execute CFEngine.

-The only contact `cf-agent` makes to the server is via remote copy requests.
+The only contact [`cf-agent`][cf-agent] makes to the server is via remote copy requests.
 It does not and cannot grant any access to a system from the network.
 It is only able request access to files on the remote server.

-Lastly, `cf-runagent` can be used to run `cf-agent` on a number of remote hosts.
+Lastly, [`cf-runagent`][cf-runagent] can be used to run `cf-agent` on a number of remote hosts.

 Unlike other approaches to automation, CFEngine does not rely on SSH key authentication and configuring trust, the communication between hosts is very